saksham0808/homepage/README.md

 3. Markdown converted to HTMl at server level using parsedown (credit: parsedown.org)
 4. Contains carousel of some of my photographs.
 5. Written in bootstrap.
-6. Scaleable navbar written for scratch.
+6. Scaleable navbar written from scratch.